Ranger Russet: Storage

-Ranger Russet has a dormancy period of approximately 100 days when stored at 45 F. This means if the potatoes are being stored to be used as seed they must be kept about 7-9 degrees cooler in order to prevent excessive sprouting and aging.
-Potatoes that are in storage to be used for processing can be stored in the same type of conditions that Russet Burbank can be stored at.
-If the potatoes are in storage for more than three months a chemical sprout inhibitor should be applied before 90th day.
-If the potatoes are immature or damaged fusarium dry rot can become an issue.
-It is also important that the storage unit is at a high humidity level to reduce the risk of pressure bruise.
+Ranger Russet has a dormancy phase of approximately 100 days when stored at 45 °F. This means if the potatoes are being stored to be used as seed, they must be kept about 7-9 degrees cooler in order to prevent excessive sprouting and aging.
+Potatoes which are in storage to be used for processing can be stored in the same type of conditions as Russet Burbank potatoes.
+If the potatoes are in storage for more than three months, a chemical sprout inhibitor should be applied before the 90th day.
+If the potatoes are immature or damaged, fusarium dry rot can become an issue.
+It is also important that the storage unit is at a high humidity level to reduce the risk of pressure bruising.